-In this post, we are going to discuss about a tool Microsoft Endpoint Configuration Manager “Task sequence debugger“ which helps with above challenges.
-I have presented this topic in “How To Manage Devices” event on 14th Dec.
+I have presented this topic at the “How To Manage Devices” event on 14th Dec.

-Most of the Windows 10 admins who manage task sequence goes through below challenging tasks.
+Most Windows 10 admins who manage task sequences go through challenging tasks below.

-- Analyse the task sequence logic: In Task sequence, we spend lot of time and define scripts to trace the execution flow.
-Some of the common scripts we include is adding pause, wait action, export task sequence variable values to txt file, etc.
+Analyze the task sequence logic: In the Task sequence, we spend a lot of time defining scripts to trace the execution flow.
+Some of the common writings we include are adding pause, waiting for action, exporting task sequence variable values to a text file, etc.

-Troubleshooting: Watch the events, Task sequence variables and logs when task sequence is in action
+Troubleshooting: Watch the events, Task sequence variables, and logs when the task sequence is in action

-- Testing time: If task sequence fail then we have to start all over again. we do not have any control if task sequence fail.
-This include manual copy of the logs to external disk and analyse.
+Testing time: If the task sequence fails, we have to start all over again.
+We do not have any control if the task sequence fails.
+This includes a manual copy of the logs to an external disk and analysis.

 - Task Sequence Debugger feature enabled.